Superball of Strings: Comparison with the Chen-Maldacena-Witten Solution

 and one can tune $n_{p,1} ^{\perp}$ to obtain a close approximation to $\ell_{\text{CMW}}$.\\ Additionally, when $\text{max}\{Q_1,Q_P\} \ll r_b ^2$, the redshift factor in the Lorentzian solution is parametrically smaller than one, similar to the CMW solution.
 Other common features are the spherical symmetry and the flatness of the transverse space.

 However, a difference between the CMW solution and the solution of subsection~\ref{sec:ball} is that an analytical continuation of the metric, $B$-field, and dilaton of the latter, with $t\to i\tau$, does not bring about Eqs.~(\ref{CMW}).
 Moreover, the field $\chi$, which through Eq.~(\ref{entropy}), is akin to the entropy density of the strings in CMW's solution, is different from the density of strings of the Lorentzian solution encoded in the observable $\langle:\delta^4 (\vec{x}-\vec{X}) :\rangle$ in Eq.~(\ref{Density}).
 For example, the asymptotic falloff of $\chi$ is exponential in the radial coordinate, $\chi(r\to \infty)\to e^{-m r}$, whereas the density of strings of the Lorentzian solution is Gaussian in $r$, as in $e^{-\frac{r^2}{r_b^2}}$.
-It would be interesting to pinpoint a specific ensemble, not the grand-canonical or microcanonical ones, whose density of strings exhibits an exponential falloff similar to that of the Euclidean winding condensate.
-Such a different ensemble could potentially provide a solution to the problem of determining the Lorentzian continuation of the CMW solution. \\ To recapitulate, several differences were pointed out between the CMW solution and the ``Superball of Strings'' solution, even though they share the same charges, with comparable sizes and entropies.
+Reference \cite{HP} Eq.~(2.13) showed that a canonical ensemble expectation value of a quantity akin to the density of strings is a conventional exponential of the required form.
+However, near the center of space, the HP or CMW function $\chi(r)$ deviates from a pure exponential, and the aforementioned relation between $\chi$ and the density of strings explained in \cite{HP} does not account for this deviation.
+It would be interesting to pinpoint a specific ensemble whose entropy density of strings agrees with the entropy density associated with the profile $\chi=\chi(r)$ of the Euclidean winding condensate of the HP or CMW solution.
+Such a different ensemble would solve the problem of determining the Lorentzian continuation of the CMW solution. \\ To recapitulate, several differences were pointed out between the CMW solution and the ``Superball of Strings'' solution, even though they share the same charges, with comparable sizes and entropies.